Starting on the map 4 is High Knob. Down the access road then across the road is the River to River trail West towards Garden of the Gods.

 You pass a campsite then cross the creek.

 You get to a nice gravel road and make it up a hillside and into a nice pine woods.
-The trail intersects with a forest road there and continues to the right.
+The trail intersects with a forest road there and continues to the Left for a short way before turning right into the woods..
 As you approach the One Horse gap area you start to see bluffs on your right.

 I camped on top of these bluffs even though it was only mid afternoon because I wanted to get some photos from the overlook at dusk and dawn.
 This is probably my favorite overlook in the Shawnee forest.